shortpatti/aboutme/pages/index.md

 # Welcome

 The Writing Samples document library was built using Jekyll hosted on GitHub (gh-pages) and markdown for writing the content.
 I built this document library as a recent challenge I was given.
-I have worked in markdown steadily since early 2018, but I started using markdown in 2015.

 <hr />